 Should Food Cause Brain Abnormalities?

-In some cases, the problem is simply a loss of brain matter.
-While this is certainly not good and can lead to more severe problems, the adoption of a gluten-free diet has been show to help.
+In some cases, the concern is simply a loss of brain matter.
+While this is certainly not good and can lead to more severe concerns, the adoption of a gluten-free diet has been shown to help.
 Other cases have been noted that cannot be so easily ‘fixed.’

 Regardless, the evidence continues to mount in the case against gluten.

 Gluten and Ischemic Stroke

 Gluten has been indicated in both ischemic stroke and blood clotting in the brain.
 In a few reported cases of ischemic stroke, the only factor that doctors could find that might contribute to the cause was the celiac disease.
 Researchers have suggested that the primary factor in these cases may have been the auto-immune response caused by the celiac disease.

 Just as with the strokes, blood clotting in the brain has been reported with the only underlying cause that of celiac disease.
 While this has so far only been reported in individuals with celiac disease, there may be reason for those suffering from any type of gluten sensitivity to be aware.

 Gluten Free and Symptom Free

 In addition to headaches, brain abnormalities and blood clotting that may lead to stroke, gluten has been directly linked to epileptic seizures, and white (brain) matter lesions indicating ALS (Lou Gehrig’s disease).
 These links are cause immediate for concern.
 The good news is there is hope.

 Studies have found gluten sensitivity caused changes in the brain.
 Researchers saw calcification on certain sections of the brain that caused epilectic seizures.
 In each of these cases the seizures stopped once the patient began a gluten-free diet.